krasimir/blog-posts/2017/Stent/post.md

 Receiving `success` means transitioning to `PROFILE` state and keeping the user data in the state object.
 This is probably the first place where we see how a machine transition produces output - the `user` object returned by the `Auth` service layer.

-We may also receive an `error` input which has some conditional logic.
+We may also receive an `error` input which handler has some conditional logic inside.
 Based on the error we decide what the next state will be.
-Either we display an error screen with a "Try again" link (`WRONG_CREDENTIALS` statte) or we show the same login form with an error message below it (`LOGIN_FORM` state).
-Notice how when transitioning to different states we keep only what we need.
-For example when entering `LOADING` state we do have `credentials` stored in but later moving to `WRONG_CREDENTIALS` we completely flush this out and have only `name` and `error`.
+Either we display an error screen with a "Try again" link (`WRONG_CREDENTIALS` state) or we show the same login form with an error message below it (`LOGIN_FORM` state).
+Notice how when transitioning between different states we keep only what we need.
+For example when entering the `LOADING` state we do keep the `credentials` but later when moving to `WRONG_CREDENTIALS` we completely flush this out and have only `name` and `error`.
 That is because at this point we don't need credentials.
-The user have to type new ones.

 We should also mention the `try again` action.
 Its handler is an interesting one because we have a generator calling another generator.
 That is one of my favorite [redux-saga](https://redux-saga.js.org/) features.
 Composing by chaining generators is a really powerful way to shift responsibilities.
 It is also nice from a unit testing point of view.
 The important bit here is to pass the `state` and action payload required by the other generator.
 In our case `submit` expects to receive the machine's state and user's credentials.

 ### The rendering

-If you noticed in this section we didn't mention the [Auth](#the-authorization-service) service or the [dummy react components](#the-dummy-react-components).
+If you noticed in this section we didn't mention the [Auth](#the-authorization-service) service neither the [dummy react components](#the-dummy-react-components).
 That is because they are the same like in the Redux example.
 The only one difference is the `Widget.jsx` component.

 Because most of the logic is done via the state machine we have a clear rendering path.
-What I mean by that is that we have an explicit machine states that one-to-one match with the screens that we have to render.
+What I mean by that is that we have an explicit machine states that one-to-one map with the screens that we have to render.
 The React bit becomes a lot more easier and simple.
 Here is how the wiring happens:

 ```js
 // components/Widget.jsx